Professor of Engineering at Columbia University, and Text IQ Advisor

 2. Unsupervised machine learning can more easily leverage big datasets

 Supervised learning requires examples of correct answers to learn how to accurately predict outputs for given inputs.
 For example, an algorithm that can detect email spam requires a large set of emails that are labeled spam or not spam.
-The process for “labeling” this data is slow and expensive.
+The process for labeling this data is slow and expensive.

 One way to address these time and cost challenges is to crowd-source data labeling.
 If we give our email provider access, it can learn about those emails we mark as spam and those we don’t.
 We can also hire humans to tag emails manually.
-However, for many use cases – and in the enterprise space specifically – crowd-sourcing data labeling is impossible, because the information the data contains is sensitive, proprietary, or esoteric.
+However, for many use cases, and in the enterprise space specifically, crowd-sourcing data labeling is impossible, because the information the data contains is sensitive, proprietary, or esoteric.

 Unsupervised learning side-steps all these challenges.
 Because it simply looks for patterns in data, unsupervised learning doesn’t require a “cheat sheet” of labeled data.
 Also, unsupervised learning can lead us to a different kind of label: labeled patterns rather than labeled data.

-in a sense, these labeled patterns can lead us to a labeled dataset, because we can look at which patterns any data point exhibits, and label that data point accordingly.
+These labeled patterns can lead us to a labeled dataset, because we can look at which patterns any data point exhibits, and label that data point accordingly.
 This is a much easier process than the other way around, because the volume of patterns is far less than the volume of the data.

 The better the model is designed, the better the patterns it will discover, and the deeper the insights it will produce.
-Designing sophisticated unsupervised models requires deep data science experience – along with some art.
+Designing sophisticated unsupervised models requires deep data science experience, along with some art.

 3. Unsupervised machine learning keeps humans in the loop

 It is hard to imagine how unsupervised learning could work without a human in the loop.
 Somehow it has to provide information to a human, almost like an advisor saying, “Look at what I found.”
 Supervised machine learning, on the other hand, is often designed to take humans out of the loop.
-Self-driving cars are the clearest example of this, and also one of the most ambitious.
+Self-driving cars are the clearest examples of this, and also one of the most ambitious.

 However, in highly regulated industries, it’s critical to have humans in the loop, so we can be the ones to consider the early results, perform the nuanced analyses, and make the final calls.

 The algorithm used in Professor Bol’s study didn’t care that the letters tended to flow to certain power centers.
 When it found that there were dominant nodes, it didn’t ask why.
-I only said: look over here at this clear pattern.
+It only said: look over here at this clear pattern.
 And when the researchers traced these patterns, the ancient, unwritten rules began to reveal themselves, like invisible ink under lemon juice.